bvibber/hdrfix/readme.md

 ## Recommended settings

-I'm currently using these settings for converting screenshots from Microsoft Flight Simulator, which look nice so far.
-Still tuning it up:
+I'm using the current default settings ("hable" tone mapping) for converting screenshots from Microsoft Flight Simulator, which look nice so far.
+Still tuning it up, so it may change.

-I use the current defaults (uncharted2/hable tone mapping, then clipping to gamut), with a one-stop exposure pull because the game is a bit bright:

-* `--exposure=-1`

 ## Todo / roadmap